 - Practical Time Management: With the Practical Time Management program, you can help your team learn to minimize distractions and maximize their time at the office so that they get the most out of every workday.

-If your team works remotely, these programs are also available in a virtual format at a discounted rate.
+If your team works remotely, these programs are also available in a virtual format.

 Not only will this do wonders for their wellbeing and morale, it will also help everyone develop their key professional soft skills.